Chargebackhit API Reference

 Items Enum: "ethoca" "rdr" "oi" "cdrn" "consumer-clarity" … 2 more

-Products that are disenrolled for this CAID.
+Products disenrolled for the CAID.

 Responses